LiskArchive/lisk-legacy-docs/user-guide/administration/docker/admin-docker.md

 ### Manually

-The command blocks in the example below will perform this process.
+The command block in the example below will perform the process.
 The URL can be substituted for another `blockchain.db.gz` snapshot file if desired.

 #### Example